-5 Things You Should Do Before Your Child Starts a New School Year
+5 Things to do Before Your Child Goes to School

 2 minute read

 We all remember the feeling of going back to school.
 Your child may be looking forward to it, they may dread it, or 2021 could even be their first year of school, bringing nerves, tears, and sometimes tantrums.
 After a big break filled with fun and adventure, returning to school can be difficult.

 To ensure your child has a smooth transition back to school, there are things you can do to help prepare them for the challenge.
 Here’s a quick list for you that should help make the start of the new school year a little easier:

 1. Talk about school with your child